-This section lists the existing networking issues for the current release.
+This section describes the known networking issues that exist for this release.
+Workarounds are provided, where possible.

 General Issues

 - Currently, there is no multicast routing protocol (such as DVMRP) that enables multicast forwarding under OS-9. - IPSec is currently not supported.
 Multicast routing support is not present in the newly supported LAN Communications stack. - The newly supported LAN Communications stack does not support tunneling. - The newly supported LAN Communications stack requires more system stack than the legacy LAN Communications stack.
 In addition, the legacy stack produces an mbuf chain for transmit and any hardware drivers that do not support the mbuf chain transmission create raw data packets on the wire, and network communication does not establish.
 Until the source code for such drivers are fixed, the spproto driver can be inserted above the hardware drivers to scoop the chained mbuf temporarily. - Small mbuf pools cause aberrant behavior and occasional bus traps while sending large packets through the ping utility.
 If the size of the Mbuf pool is too small to handle a contiguous Mbuf of the size specified, it does not respond to large ping packets. - ifconfig unbind, stop, and down options do not work while routed and/or route6d is running. - OSPF6: The reserved fields in DB description packets should always be zero; however, because structures are not initialized to zero, other values for reserved fields are possible. - OSPF6: OSPF6D generates an error for the checksum of the LSA header in DB description packets.
 Though the checksum is correct, OS-9 cannot recognize it because OS-9 does not perform a byteswap before reading the checksum.